Doc Pomus: Early life

-Born Jerome Solon Felder in 1925 in Williamsburg, Brooklyn, New York, he was the son of Jewish immigrants.
-He attended Brooklyn College from 1943 to 1945.
-Felder became a fan of the blues after hearing a Big Joe Turner record, "Piney Brown Blues".
-Having contracted polio as a boy, he walked with the aid of crutches.
+Jerome Solon Felder was born on June 27, 1925, in Williamsburg, Brooklyn, New York.
+He was the son of British born Jewish immigrants.
+Having contracted polio as a boy, he was in an iron lung for a year, and walked with the aid of crutches.
 Later, due to post-polio syndrome exacerbated by an accident, Felder relied on a wheelchair.